Cyberdrek01/Cybersecurity_Roadmap/README.md

 - **Portfolio** — proof of consistent learning for potential employers
 - **Community** — anyone else learning cybersecurity can use these notes freely

+This repository is also my way of keeping myself accountable and motivated to learn consistently every single day.
+Making my progress public pushes me to show up daily, document what I learn, and keep moving forward — no matter how small the progress is on a given day.

 **Current Status:** 🟢 Actively updated — new content added regularly

 ---